Ultralavaboy/KatawaShoujoHDPatch/README.md

 ![](https://i.imgur.com/nXreBJw.jpg)

+## Download

+The game can be downloaded from section ["Releases"](https://github.com/letow/KatawaShoujoHD/releases) on the right.
+(By the way, original novel was downloaded [here](https://www.katawa-shoujo.com/)).

 ## History

 As I said above, the official game is available only in quite low resolution, so I’ve decided to make a remastered version of Katawa Shoujo for modern FullHD displays.